 - Freshly ground Black Pepper

-- 1 Can Organic Black Beans, drained and rinsed
+- 1 Can Beans, drained and rinsed (black or cannellini work best)

-- 1 1/2 Cups Organic White Rice (short, medium or long grain)
+- 1 Cup Rice (short, medium or long grain)

-- To help speed up the cooking time, slice the chicken in half lengthwise so it will cook faster.
-Season it with salt and pepper.
-Heat the olive oil over medium high heat in large OVEN SAFE skillet.
+- Season the chicken with a little salt and pepper and.
+Heat a little olive oil over medium high heat in large OVEN SAFE skillet.

-- Add the chicken and cook each side for 3-4 minutes or until cooked through and no longer pink.
-Set it aside onto a plate.
+- Add the chicken and cook each side until it is cooked through and no longer pink.
+Set aside.
 You can do this step the night before or use a Rotisserie chicken from the store for convenience.

-- Add another Tablespoon of oil to the pan and add the onions and red pepper.
-Cook for approx. 3 min or until soft.
+- Add another Tablespoon of oil to the pan and add the onions and red pepper and cook over medium heat for approx. 3-4 min or until soft.
 Add the garlic and cook another minute more.

 - Add all the dry spices and stir to incorporate and bring out their flavor.

-- Add the corn and the beans.
-Stir to combine.
-Add the tomatoes and chicken broth.
+- Add the crushed tomatoes and chicken broth.
 Bring it to a boil and add the rice.
 Cover and lower the heat to low so the rice can simmer.
-Try not to lift the lid until the rice is cooked, approximately 15-18 minutes.
-Watch it though because you don’t want the rice to be mushy.
-It will continue to cook on its own and under the broiler.
+Cook according to rice directions (brown or long grain rice can take up to 45 minutes).

 - Meanwhile, shred or roughly chop chicken.

-- When the rice is cooked, add the chopped up chicken and sprinkle half the cheese into the rice and stir.
+- When the rice is cooked, add the beans and corn.
+Stir to combine.
+Add the chopped up chicken and sprinkle half the cheese into the rice and stir.
 Sprinkle the other half on top.
 Put it under a very hot broiler until it’s golden and bubbly.

-- Serve with chopped cilantro, sour cream, guacamole and chips if desired.
+- Serve with chopped cilantro, sour cream, guacamole if desired.